 Sealing that big real estate transaction after weeks or months of working on it can bring on an exhilarating sense of accomplishment.
 However, all of that excitement often fades away when you realize that the terms of your agreement leave you waiting another few weeks or months for your commission on the sale to arrive.
 You probably didn’t count on the inconsistent cash flow and not having any control over your paydays.

 Keeping a real estate business running smoothly requires a steady flow of cash.
 Long closing periods make it tricky to space out payments.
-Take advantage of commission advances to enjoy benefits like:
+Commission advances allow you to benefit from:

 - Quick payment when you need it